 The Maths Behind Poker

 Poker is not a game of chance and there is more to it than the variant known as "Texas Hold'Em" - one of the best-known and most played styles in the world.
 Instead, it involves making combinations, and bears much in common with bridge.

 It is not luck that prevails in poker, but rather the richness of combinations employed as well as a perfect mastery of one's emotions, a few tactics and a dash of well-placed opportunism.

 So could poker be considered a maths puzzle?

 Can maths really help you learn how to play poker?

+It doesn't have to be a complete gamble.
 There are many different applications of maths and maths lessons to be found in poker.

 Basically, in the first instance, it is a question of calculating the probability of the pot and considering questions like "do I have a chance to win this hand?"